Baseworks Movement Principles

 When we move, we constantly imagine that certain points of our body follow a set of gridlines /lines of symmetry.

-This makes one constantly aware of 3D space.
+This makes one constantly aware of the surrounding 3D space.

 This is a great way to work on one’s spatial awareness and motor control.